valrus/small-clever-rooms/_containers/essays/unicode.md

 ## ASCII is a (simple, naïve) encoding

 You have maybe heard of [ASCII](https://en.wikipedia.org/wiki/ASCII).
 It, like every other text encoding, is just a way of converting bytes into characters, or vice versa.
 It's "simple" in that it's a basic one-to-one correspondence between the numbers 0–127 and 128 specific characters: for example, the number 41 represents a capital A. (Other encodings are not so simple, but I'll get to some of them later.)
 You can see what numbers correspond to what characters using a tool like this [ASCII to decimal converter](http://www.stringfunction.com/ascii-decimal.html).
-If you don't want to do that, here's what the bytes of the word "text" look like when encoded using ASCII:
+If you don't want to do that, here's what the bytes of the string "text." (including the period) look like when encoded using ASCII:

-<code>74 65 78 74</code>
+<code>74 65 78 74 46</code>

 But the tradeoff for that simplicity is that ASCII is naïve: because it only knows about 128 different characters, and almost half of those 128 characters are your basic Eurocentric Latin letters A–Z in upper and lower case, it's _impossible_ to accurately represent most text in almost any language other than English using ASCII.
 Even most other languages that use Latin script have accents that you have to throw away in order to get ASCII characters.
 For languages that don't use Latin script at all—Russian, Chinese, etc.—it's totally hopeless.